Ransomware in Arkansas: 8 Shocking Attacks on Local Organizations

 "The cyberattack is still under investigation," reported Healthcare IT News, "but Arkansas Oral Facial Surgery Center officials said they believe the attack was purely meant for extortion purposes."

 Ransomware attackers are usually more interested in the money than the data.
-The data, which they may threaten to unleash to the dark web, is simply leverage in negotiating a higher price and ultimately forcing payment.
+The data, which they may threaten to unleash on the dark web, is generally leveraged to negotiate a higher price and force payment.

 The Heritage Company of Sherwood, Arkansas